Víctor Valdés: Barcelona

 On 17 June 2007, in the last match of La Liga, Valdés matched a goalkeeping record held by former Barcelona goalkeeper Andoni Zubizarreta by starting, and never being substituted, in all 38 matches of the La Liga season.

 Valdés set the Barcelona club record for not conceding a goal in European competition with a clean sheet against Rangers on 7 November 2007, which saw him re-write the Barça record books after not conceding a goal for 466 minutes.
 Valdés was beaten twice by Lyon captain Juninho through a 45-yard free kick and a late penalty kick at the Stade de Gerland, ending his streak.
 In the 2006–07 and 2007–08 seasons, however, Barça failed to win a major trophy.
 On 3 February 2008, Valdés captained Barcelona for the first time in a 1-0 league win at home against Osasuna.
-On 1 April 2008, Valdés made his 250th appearance for Barcelona.

 On 27 May 2009, Barcelona beat Manchester United 2–0 in the 2009 UEFA Champions League Final at the Stadio Olimpico in Rome to complete an unprecedented treble of La Liga, Champions League, and Copa del Rey.
 In the match, Valdés made two saves from attempts by Cristiano Ronaldo in both halves.
-In the first half, he saved a long-range free kick, and in the second half, he saved the other from Ronaldo, coming from a tight angle following a low cross from Bulgarian striker Dimitar Berbatov.
+In the first half, he saved a long-range free kick, and in the second half, he saved the other from Ronaldo, coming from a tight angle following a low cross from striker Dimitar Berbatov.